vu-rdm-tech/yoda-vu-nl/README.md

 On this website you can find instructions, explanations and release notes of Yoda (Your data).

 # Wall of Fame
 All developers that have contributed to Yoda are added permanently as collaborator to this repo so that they have acess to the wall of fame (to be added).
+Updates in the wall of fame will be shared on a regular basis.

 ## What is Yoda
 - [release 1.5](release-notes/release-1.5.md) (tba)